The Heart of Pharaoh

-“But the LORD hardened the heart of Pharaoh; and he did not heed them, just as the LORD had spoken to Moses.”
-(Exodus 9:12
+“But the LORD hardened the heart of Pharaoh; and he did not heed them, just as the LORD had spoken to Moses.”Exodus 9:12

 There are also ten statements to the effect that Pharaoh hardened his own heart.
-Four of them (chs.
-7:13, 22; 8:19; 9:35) use the word chazaq, “to make firm,” five (chs.
-7:14; 8:15, 32; 9:7, 34) the word kabed, “to make heavy,” and one (ch.
-13:15) the word qashah, “to make hard.”
+Four of them (Exodus 7:13, 22; 8:19; 9:35) use the word chazaq, “to make firm,” five (Exodus 7:14; 8:15, 32; 9:7, 34) the word kabed, “to make heavy,” and one (Exodus 13:15) the word qashah, “to make hard.”

 The hardening of Pharaoh’s heart was evident first of all in the fact that he paid no attention to the demand of the Lord to let Israel go.
-His refusal was not restricted to the plagues the Egyptian magicians were able to imitate, but included those which the magicians themselves acknowledged to be “the finger of God” (ch.
-8:19).
-It continued also after the fourth and fifth plagues, which fell upon the Egyptians but not upon the Israelites, a fact of which the king was informed (ch.
-9:7).
+His refusal was not restricted to the plagues the Egyptian magicians were able to imitate, but included those which the magicians themselves acknowledged to be “the finger of God” (Exodus 8:19).
+It continued also after the fourth and fifth plagues, which fell upon the Egyptians but not upon the Israelites, a fact of which the king was informed (Exodus 9:7).

 God gave Pharaoh opportunity after opportunity to change his mind—ten separate plagues and multiple visits from Moses (who repeatedly articulated God’s word to him).
 But this long process resulted in giving Pharaoh more opportunities to be hardened in his rebellion—contrary to God’s will for him.
 God allowed the hardening of Pharaoh’s heart.
-God confronts all people through circumstances and His Word, but each person is responsible for his or her own separate, individual reactions.
+The Lord confronts all people through circumstances and His Word, but each person is responsible for his or her own separate, individual reactions.

 In like manner, the rejection in the king’s heart was in no way an act of God, but rather a deliberate choice on his own part.
-By repeated warnings and displays of divine power God sent light designed to point out to Pharaoh the error of his ways, to soften and subdue his heart, and to lead him to cooperate with His will.
-Even the heathen recognized the fact that it was Pharaoh and the Egyptians themselves who hardened their hearts, and not God (1 Sam.
-6:6).
+By repeated warnings and displays of divine power, the Lord made His truth known to Pharaoh in order to lead him to cooperate with His will.
+Even the heathen recognized the fact that it was Pharaoh and the Egyptians themselves who hardened their hearts, and not God (1 Samuel 6:6).

-God takes no pleasure in the suffering and death of the wicked, but rather desires that all men repent and be saved (Eze.
-33:11; 1 Tim.
-2:4; 2 Peter 3:9), and causes His sun to shine upon the evil and the good (Matt.
-5:45).
-But as the sun affects different materials in different ways, according to their own nature so the influence of the Spirit of God upon the hearts of men produces different effects according to the condition of the heart.
+God takes no pleasure in the suffering and death of the wicked, but rather desires that all men repent and be saved (Ezekiel 33:11; 1 Timothy 2:4; 2 Peter 3:9), and causes His sun to shine upon the evil and the good (Matthew 5:45).
+But as the sun affects different materials in different ways, according to their own nature so the influence of the Spirit of God upon the hearts of men brings out different effects according to the condition of the heart.